DLB issue with 2D/3D domain decomposition

 You can at least check if running with GMX_NO_UPDATEGROUPS makes the issue go away.

-#11 Updated by Berk Hess over 1 year ago
+#11 Updated by Berk Hess about 2 years ago

 Indeed would unit tests be nice.
 I always thought it would be hard to test the strange conditions under which things can easily go wrong.
 But actually it is not so hard.
 Just use a 2D and 3D decomposition and put nearly all load in one or two, well chosen, cells.